 - To see all metrics on a site: Navigate to the Explore section, then select All Metrics.

 - To see metrics created from all the views in a workbook: Navigate to the workbook, then select the Connected Metrics tab.

-- To see metrics created from a single view: Open the view, then select the Metrics button.
+- To see metrics created from a single view: Open the view, then select Watch > Metrics from the toolbar.

 Address failing and suspended metric refreshes

 Metric refreshes may fail for one of the following reasons.

 - The connected view was deleted or modified.